Potted candy arrangements can be made for any Holiday or Occasion.

 This year, I made these simple chocolate candy bouquets for Thanksgiving gifts.
 They were really fun to make and they look so cute on my table as they await Thanksgiving gift giving time.

-One is for my child's teacher (love these for Thanksgiving teacher gifts!) and the other two will be for Thanksgiving hostess gifts.
-I am so excited to give them away with our deep appreciation and thankfulness for those who add so much to our lives.
+One is for my oldest child's teacher (love these for Thanksgiving teacher gifts!) and the other two will be for Thanksgiving hostess gifts.

 Supplies: Here's what you'll need for 3 potted candy arrangements.